dandavison/delta/README.v0.2.0.md

 ## Configuration

 Set delta to be git's pager in your `.gitconfig`.
 Delta accepts many command line options to alter colors and other details of the output.
-An example is
+An example<sup>1</sup> is
 ```
 [core]
     pager = delta